The thimble can be seen as a symbol of protection and creativity.

 I come from lineages of farmers, wood and metal workers, quilters, seamstresses, and musicians among others.
 In reclaiming the thimble of my grandparents as a symbol to support collective liberation, and in orienting to stone as a grounding force, I bring curiosity to my work.

-I am a gender-expansive creative.
-I work as an artist, a mental health counselor, and a nonprofit grant writer.
+I am an artist, a farmer, and a mental health counselor.
 This website is dedicated to the work that I do as an artist.
 When not working, I can be found sleeping, staring off into space, getting lost in nature, or shooting a bow and arrow.
 I also like to spend time with my favorite people, animals, and plants.

 This is a photo of me on Achill Island, Ireland, on a cold day in October.
 My ancestors come from Northern and Western Europe, and the Mediterranean.
 Most of the time, I live and work in the United States on Cheyenne, Ute, and Arapahoe ancestral land.